en dash

 Compound expressions

-Use the en dash to join the names of two or more places:
+You can use the en dash to join the names of two or more places:

 • the riding of Kenora–Rainy River

-Replacement for em dash
+Replacement for the em dash

 or